7 Secrets to Healing from Emotional Neglect

 But your needs are just as important as anyone else's.
 Learning to accept and respect your needs is a big part of healing from emotional neglect.

 Start small.
 Practice asking for what you need in everyday situations.
 This might mean asking a friend to listen, setting a boundary, or taking a break when you feel overwhelmed.
+These small acts of self-care are crucial in rebuilding self-esteem and addressing internalized shame from childhood trauma.

 Secret #4: Reparent Yourself